abdullahITSupport/abdullahITSupport/README.md

 ---

 ### About Me
-I am a Computer Science diploma graduate with a strong focus on IT Support. [cite_start]I specialize in identifying technical issues, analyzing root causes, and providing efficient solutions to minimize system downtime[cite: 1].
+I am a Computer Science diploma graduate with a strong focus on IT Support.I specialize in identifying technical issues, analyzing root causes, and providing efficient solutions to minimize system downtime.

 ### Technical Skills
 * **Systems:** Windows 10/11, Windows Server, Linux (Basic)